Home » Pyrenees » A complete guide to hiking Carros de Foc in Aigüestortes National Park

 Ventosa i Clavell to Estany Llong, 8.78 km hike, 682 m+, 910 m-

-After advancing without any difficulty, the track became more challenging.
-Big rock blocks appeared, which slowed us down.
+After a while, big rock blocks appeared, which slowed us down.

-We could see the Contraix mountain pass from the rock blocks, and it looked impressive!
-It was a very vertical scree that required using the hands on a couple of occasions.
+We could see the Contraix mountain pass from the rocks, and it looked impressive!
+It was a very vertical scree that required using the hands on several occasions.
 For some of us, this climb was super fun.
 For others, it was a nightmare.
 If you’re an experienced mountaineer, you won’t find any difficulties.
 If you’re not, just be careful not to slip.

 People hiking the Contraix mountain pass